rch16/RecycleHelper/README.md

 ## Access the Current App Version

-RecycleHelper is not yet available on the App Store as it is still in the Beta Testing stage.
-Therefore current version of RecycleHelper, V3.0 build 7, can be accessed by [downloading TestFlight](https://apps.apple.com/gb/app/testflight/id899247664) on your iOS device and then following [this link](https://testflight.apple.com/join/YrAypbv3) to join the testing program.
+RecycleHelper is not yet available on the App Store, as it is still in the Beta Testing stage.
+Therefore, the current version of RecycleHelper, V3.0 build 7, can be accessed by [downloading TestFlight](https://apps.apple.com/gb/app/testflight/id899247664) on your iOS device and then following [this link](https://testflight.apple.com/join/YrAypbv3) to join the testing program.
 Any Beta Feedback, such as crash reports or bugs found, would be greatly appreciated.

 ## Contribute to Further Development